everlasterVR/everlastervr.github.io/_includes/naturalis/v1_1/auto_upgrading.md

 Add to a Person atom which has TittyMagic 5 on it.

-The script automatically removes TittyMagic instance, adds Naturalis.dll the var package the script is loaded from, and adapts the TittyMagic 5 parameters to Naturalis (see below).
+The script automatically removes TittyMagic instance, adds Naturalis.cslist the var package the script is loaded from, and adapts the TittyMagic 5 parameters to Naturalis (see below).
 Triggers in the scene targeting TittyMagic 5 will be broken and need to be fixed manually.

 - Physics parameter offsets are not applied, except for Angle Targets (the default physics values differ too much with Naturalis)
 - Like other physics parameter offsets, Mass Offset is not applied (mass calculation is different in Naturalis)